V6 power makes this a great lifestyle pickup - but it's a hard worker, too

 - Limited ground clearance

-The Amarok is only available as a double cab model, meaning four doors and five seats, but it has one of the largest load areas in the double cab class and a very high payload of up to 1.1 tonnes.
+The Amarok is only available as a double cab model, meaning four doors and five seats, but it has one of the largest load areas in the double cab class and a very high payload up to over 1.1 tonnes.